mglodack/WPF/LostMouseCaptureEvent.md

 This awesome event fires anytime a mouse clicks or attempts to capture focus of another space or element on the screen.
-This is sweet because we can use `e` from the parameters along with a method `GetPosition(IInputElement relativeTo)` in order to compare the position of the mouse with the locaiton of the [FrameworkElement](https://msdn.microsoft.com/en-us/library/system.windows.frameworkelement(v=vs.110).aspx).
+This is sweet because we can use `e` from the parameters along with a method `GetPosition(IInputElement relativeTo)` in order to compare the position of the mouse with relation to the locaiton of the [FrameworkElement](https://msdn.microsoft.com/en-us/library/system.windows.frameworkelement(v=vs.110).aspx).

 Example: